ml-tooling/lazycluster/docs/cluster.runtime_cluster.md

   the cluster.
 **Raises:**

-  - `NoPortsLeftError`:  If there are no free ports left in the port list for instantiating new Dask entities.
+  - `NoPortsLeftError`:  If there are no free ports left in the port list for instantiating new worker entities.